 The conflict of interest declaration will be evaluated by relevant heads of department before final review by the Medical Director who will evaluate such conflicts and if necessary, determine

 - Whether the conflict is permissible in the context of the proposed research

 - Whether the conflict warrants disclosure to potential participants as part of informed consent process or

 - Warrants further management to reduce or eliminate the interest.

 An independent hospital committee, which is responsible for reviewing the scientific content of research protocols.
 Research projects which are conducted at SKMCH & RC need approval from the SRC prior to IRB presentation.

-- The Scientific Review Committee will be headed by the medical director (MD) and will be based on the nature and subject of the project.
+- The Scientific Review Committee (SRC) will be chaired by the Medical Director (MD), Lahore.
 A fulltime secretary to the SRC will assist the principal investigator (PI) in obtaining approval from the SRC.